 Certain servicing functions are performed on behalf of the bank and its affiliates by third party service providers.
 Decisions to outsource certain duties are based on cost, the ability of third parties to provide greater flexibility to the bank and its affiliates, experience, financial stability and various other factors.
 The bank or its affiliates monitors the third parties performing the outsourced functions based on the level of risk associated with, and the particular duties being provided by, each third party.
 Servicing functions that are outsourced to third party service providers include certain customer service relations, processing and collections activities, and software programs and support, credit score processing and information storage services.
-The following discussion provides certain information regarding Capital One Services, LLC, an affiliate of the bank, and other unaffiliated third parties, each of which perform certain servicing functions on behalf of the bank and its affiliates.
+The following discussion provides certain information regarding Capital One Services, LLC, and Capital One, N.A., each of which is an affiliate of the bank that performs certain servicing functions on behalf of the bank and its other affiliates.